 Veterans, Military Service, and Cancer Risk

-There are approximately 40,000 new cancer cases in Veterans reported annually.
+There are approximately 50,000 new cancer cases in Veterans reported annually.
 As the Veteran population continues to age, this number will continue to rise.
 This is an unexpected risk of military service.
-A soldier likely doesn’t think about his or her risk of developing a life-threatening cancer, 20 years later, as a result of exposure to chemicals or radiation.
+A service member likely doesn’t think about his or her risk of developing life-threatening cancer, 20 years later, as a result of exposure to chemicals or radiation.

 Radiation (from nuclear bombs)